LaxarJS/ax-affix-control/README.md

 'bootstrap': 'bootstrap-sass-official/assets/javascripts/bootstrap'
 ```

-Additionally, it is necessary to specify the correct load order in the `require_config.js` by adding a `shim` entry:
+Additionally, it is necessary to specify the correct load order by adding a `shim` entry:

 ```js
 shim: {